Alejandro Tabilo: 2024: Two titles, win over world No. 1, top 20, Latin American No. 1

-The following week at the 2024 Italian Open, as the 29th seed he received a bye into the second round, and defeated Yannick Hanfmann to reach the third round.
-Tabilo continued his good form by upsetting world No. 1, Novak Djokovic, in straight sets for the biggest win in his career, to reach the fourth round at this tournament for the first time.
-This was also Tabilo's first victory over a top 10 player.
-He became the first Chilean player in 17 years to beat a world No. 1 since Fernando González defeated Roger Federer at the 2007 Nitto Finals.
-He reached the quarterfinals of a Masters for the first time in his career defeating 16th seed Karen Khachanov.
-He reached the first Masters 1000 semifinal in his career defeating Zhang Zhizhen and became the first Chilean to reach that level after Gonzalez in 2009 at this same event.
-As a result, he would reach the top 25 in the rankings on 20 May 2024.
-It was also the first time multiple Chilean players (with Nicolás Jarry) reached the semifinals at the same Masters 1000, and the first time at an ATP Tour event, since Fernando González and Nicolás Massú in Vina del Mar in 2006.
-He lost to third seed Alexander Zverev, in three sets.
+The following week at the 2024 Italian Open, seeded 29th, Tabilo received a bye into the second round and then defeated Yannick Hanfmann to reach the third round.
+He then stunned world No. 1 Novak Djokovic in straight sets—the biggest win of his career—to reach the fourth round.
+It was also Tabilo's first victory over a top-10 player.
+He became the first Chilean to beat a world No. 1 in 17 years, since Fernando González defeated Roger Federer at the 2007 Nitto Finals.

+He continued his run by defeating 16th seed Karen Khachanov to reach the quarterfinals of a Masters for the first time, then beating Zhang Zhizhen to reach the first Masters 1000 semifinal of his career—the first Chilean to reach that stage at the Italian Open since González in 2009.
+It was also the first time two Chilean players—Tabilo and Nicolás Jarry—had reached the semifinals of the same Masters 1000 event, and the first time at any ATP Tour event since Fernando González and Nicolás Massú at Viña del Mar in 2006.
+Tabilo lost in the semifinals to third seed Alexander Zverev in three sets.
+As a result, he entered the top 25 on 20 May 2024.

-At the 2024 Mallorca Championships, he made it to his third final of the season and fourth in his career, with a win over sixth seed Gaël Monfils.
-He defeated Sebastian Ofner in the final to win the second title of his career and first on grass, becoming the first Chilean man in the Open Era to win a grass court title.
-As a result, he reached the top 20 in the singles rankings on 1 July 2024 at world No. 19 and became the No. 1 Chilean player ahead of Nicolás Jarry.
-Tabilo became the eight-ever Chilean man to be ranked in the top 20, following Jarry who reached the milestone in 2023.
-At the same tournament he also reached his second career doubles final with partner Diego Hidalgo.
+At the 2024 Mallorca Championships, Tabilo reached his third final of the season and fourth of his career, defeating sixth seed Gaël Monfils in the semifinals.
+He then defeated Sebastian Ofner in the final to win his second ATP title and first on grass, becoming the first Chilean man in the Open Era to win a grass court title.
+He entered the top 20 on 1 July 2024, reaching a career-high of world No. 19, and displaced Nicolás Jarry as the Chilean No. 1.
+Tabilo became the eighth Chilean man ever to be ranked in the top 20.
+He also reached his second career doubles final at Mallorca, partnering Diego Hidalgo.

+At Wimbledon, Tabilo defeated local wildcard Dan Evans in the first round in straight sets, then fought back from two sets down to defeat Flavio Cobolli in five sets.
+He was eliminated in the third round by Taylor Fritz in three sets, ending a run of six consecutive wins on grass.

-Following his participation at the 2024 Summer Olympics in Paris, also seeded 15th he reached the round of 16 at the 2024 National Bank Open in Montreal on his debut at the tournament, with wins over Frances Tiafoe and Lorenzo Sonego.
-Following the tournament he became the No. 1 Latin American player on 26 August 2024.
-At the 2024 Almaty Open he reached the quarterfinals but lost to eventual finalist Gabriel Diallo.
+Following his first-round exit at the 2024 Summer Olympics in Paris, Tabilo—seeded 15th—reached the round of 16 at the 2024 National Bank Open in Montreal with wins over Frances Tiafoe and Lorenzo Sonego.
+He became the Latin American No. 1 player on 26 August 2024.
+At the 2024 Almaty Open, he reached the quarterfinals before losing to eventual finalist Gabriel Diallo.